z-a-f/JavaGames/KiloBoltGame/README.md

 This game is from the tutorial on http://www.kilobolt.com/

-Create an Eclipse project, and import the files there
+Create an Eclipse project, and replace the 'src/' folder with this one